Wills & Estates Law

-Estate planning involves you preparing the documents necessary to deal with your affairs for the day when you can’t.
+Estate planning involves thinking ahead and planning for the unexpected events that life can bring.
+It includes preparing the documents that are necessary to deal with your affairs for the day when you can’t.

 What is a will and what does it do?

-A will is a legal document that allows you to specify a number of things including:
+A Will is a legal document that allows you to specify a number of things including:

-- who will care for your children (guardianship appointments)
+- Who will care for your children (guardianship appointments).

-It is critical that your will has been validly prepared, and deals with the entirety of your estate.
-If you want your will to be enforceable, and not open to challenge, then it is important to get professional legal advice, specific to your circumstances before finalising your will.
+There really is no “one size fits all” when it comes to your wishes and your Will.
+If you want your Will to be enforceable, and not open to challenge, there it is important to get professional legal advice that is specific to your circumstances.

 What doesn’t a will do?